tadeokondrak/ircdiscord/README.md

 # Capabilities
 Listed below are current features.
--/whois gives information on discord users
+- /whois gives information on discord users
--DM support
+- DM support
--Talk in any server/channel
+- Talk in any server/channel
--/list lists all channels in server
+- /list lists all channels in server

 # Installation
 Build with `go build` and then copy into your $PATH.
 You can also grab a prebuilt binary above.